 A radio frequency identification or RFID tag is a device that when used in conjunction with a reader has the ability to track and manage physical assets and living beings, such as animals and employees.
 RFID tags can be made of different materials and come in various sizes.
 Additionally, RFID tags have various technical specifications, such as frequency range, data storage capability and power source.
-These variations allow RFID tags to be used in numerous industries and environments including, retail, automotive, medical, agricultural, construction, oil and gas, transportation, and food services.
+These variations allow RFID tags to be used in numerous industries and environments including, retail, automotive, medical, agricultural, construction, oil and gas, transportation, and food service

 First, object tags must be placed on each asset or group of assets.
 Location tags can also be strategically placed to track movement.
 Once the tags have been placed they generally operate via call and response.
 For instance, once a passive tag receives a signal or call from a reader, it will respond by sending information back to the reader.
 This information includes its unique serial number, indicating location, and any other data stored in the tag’s memory.
 The information gathered and stored in a tag’s memory can be customized to meet the needs of the user.
 Alternative methods of operation for RFID tags include using them as beacons that automatically send information to a reader.
 Active tags are often used as beacons, as they are able to ceaselessly broadcast their own signal, as they are independently powered.
 Active tags can be used to track the minute by minute location of assets, which is ideal for tracking assets that are frequently moved, or that are in areas of constant movement.